AnupSukumaran/SASLoaderPod/README.md

 ```
     var loaderView: LoadingChildViewController?
 ```
-3) Then in the viewDidAppear() call the LoaderView with setUpLoader function as show ->
+3) Then  call the LoaderView with setUpLoader function as show  in the place where its necessary and also change the type, color and padding using the setUpLoader function ->
 ```
     loaderView = LoaderView.setUpLoader(callOn: self)
 ```